firebase/functions-samples/quickstarts/time-server/README.md

 # Firebase SDK for Cloud Functions Quickstart - HTTPS trigger

-This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with an HTTPS trigger.
+This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with an HTTPS trigger through building an endpoint returning the current time.

 ## Introduction

-We'll show a series of basic HTTPS triggered Functions.
+The function `date` simply returns the current server date.
+You can pass it a `format` URL Query parameter to format the date.

 Further reading: